tessercat/pbx-docs/client/notes.md

     and a method to fill the menu item with arbitrary HTML elements.
 - A video element
-  that fills the document window when no connection is active
-  (using the "cover" object fit style), but is scaled horizontally and vertically with a black background
+  scaled horizontally and vertically with a black background
-  (using the "contain" object fit style) when a connection is active.
+  (using the "contain" object fit style) and methods to show and hide it.
 - An activity watcher on the document that hides the navbar when a connection is active but no mouse or touch activity is detected,